TomaszOrpik/Music-Player/README.md

 * Unrar folder
 * Run Music Player.exe in folder
 * follow instructions on screen
-* You can put yours music in MyMusic folder (use .wav format)
+* You can put your music in MyMusic folder (use .wav format)

 ### * Compile file by yourself (requires Visual Studio):

 * On repository screen select Download>Open in Visual Studio
 * In Visual Studio press **Compile**
-* App automatically creates MyMusic folder in Music Player/bin/debug - put yours music in .wav format there
+* App automatically creates MyMusic folder in Music Player/bin/debug - put your music in .wav format there
 * follow instructions on screen

 # Features